 Government-owned Poste Italiane has evolved into a financially profitable and technologically sophisticated conglomerate that offers an array of services to Italy's 60 million consumers.
-According to a 2007 Fortune Magazine report, the group's revenues of US\$21.4 billion ranked sixth in the world -- behind only Deutsche Post, the U.S. Postal Service, UPS, FedEx, and France's La Poste.
-Established firms TNT, Japan Post, and Britain's Royal Mail all trailed Poste Italiane's revenues by significant margins.
+According to a 2011 Fortune report, the group's revenues of US\$28.9 billion ranked eighth in the country -- and 329th worldwide.
+And in 2009.
+Poste Italiane was listed as one of the three most -admired companies in Italy by Fortune.